DuronioLab/realign_nanopore/README.md

 5. `[reference]_restart.fastq` are the re-started, size-filtered FASTQ reads.
 6. `Filtered_read_lengths.pdf` is a histogram of the read lengths filtered out by the script.
 Useful to check size filter stringincy.
 7. `Restart_Alignment.txt` is an alignment of the beginnings of the first few reads.
 Useful to ensure the reads are "re-starting" properly
 8. `homopolymer.bed` contains the predicted homopolymer tracts in the reference sequence.
-Useful to view in IGV to explain sequence errors.
+Useful for IGV to explain sequence errors.
 9. `methylation.bed` contains the predicted *E. coli* methylated sites in the reference sequence.
-Useful to view in IGV to explain sequence errors.
+Useful for IGV to explain sequence errors.